HraivoronskyiDmytro/dmytro-hraivoronskyi/README.md

     resources: transactions, date interval
     information: transaction during date interval
     time 5 min
+ - Localization testing :
+  Monefy support several languages
+  10 minutes for each language.

+ - Device-specific testing
+    repeat testing on devices by priority. (time & coverage need to mitigate)

 One of the main features is:
 - Monefy Pro Buy offer.
   Users can't perform some actions or use some features without buying Monefy Pro.
 This feature has the highest business priority.